McDonnell Douglas F-4 Phantom II non-U.S. operators: Israel

-Israel first expressed interest in the F-4 in 1965, but the U.S. was unwilling to provide them at that time.
-However, due to the embargo imposed by France after the Israeli preemptive strike during the 1967 Six-Day War, the U.S. government reconsidered and decided to offer the Israelis the aircraft.
+Israel first expressed interest in acquiring the F-4 in 1965, but the U.S. was unwilling to provide them at that time.
+However, due to the embargo imposed by France after the Israeli preemptive strike during the 1967 Six-Day War, the U.S. government reconsidered and decided to offer Israel the aircraft.

 The first aircraft delivered were F-4Es, provided under the "Peace Echo" program, authorized on 7 January 1968, by president Lyndon Johnson, and supported by Senator Robert F. Kennedy.
-About 220 F-4Es and RF-4Es were delivered to Israel between 1969 and 1976 under U.S. aid programs, and served with the Tsvah Haganah le Israel/Heyl Ha'Avir (Israeli Air Force).
-The F-4E was known as Kurnass (Heavy Hammer) in Israeli service while the RF-4E was called Orev (Raven).
+Around 220 F-4Es and RF-4Es were delivered to Israel between 1969 and 1976 under U.S. aid programs, and served with the Israeli Air Force (IAF).
+The F-4E was known as the Kurnass (Heavy Hammer) in Israeli service while the RF-4E was called the Orev (Raven).

 Formal acceptance of the first F-4Es came on 5 September 1969, with Golda Meir and Moshe Dayan present for the ceremony.
-By 22 October, the new aircraft were in operation, attacking Egyptian targets.
-On 11 November 1969 an F-4E first shot down a MiG-21.
-Shortly after on 9 December 1969, the first Israeli F-4 was downed by an Egyptian pilot, 1st Lts Ahmad Atef, flying a Mig-21 F-13.
-Egyptian fighters had a hard time dealing with the F-4s, and their SA-2 Surface-to-air missiles (SAMs) were not effective at low altitudes.
-To address the problem, SA-3s were shipped to Egypt, along with up to 5,000 Soviet advisers.
-In a fierce aerial battle on 30 July 1970, four Phantoms baited the Egyptian MiGs which this time were Soviet-manned.
+By 22 October, the new aircraft had begun operation.
+On 11 November 1969, the F-4 recorded its first kill in Israeli service after downing an Egyptian MiG-23.
+Shortly after on 9 December 1969, 1st Lts.
+Ahmad Ataf of the Egyptian Air Force, flying another MiG-21, shot down an F-4E of the IAF.
+However, Egyptian fighters had a hard time dealing with the F-4s, and their SA-2 Surface-to-air missiles (SAMs) were not effective at low altitudes.
+To address the problem, SA-3s were shipped to Egypt by the Soviet Union, along with up to 5,000 Russian advisers.
+In a fierce aerial battle on 30 July 1970, four Phantoms baited a flight of Soviet-manned Egyptian MiGs.
 Up to five MiGs were shot down when eight Israeli Mirages, flying at low level, jumped them, achieving complete surprise.
-Late June and early July 1970 was a difficult time for the new F-4s, with two shot down by SAMs on 30 June, another on 5 July and two on 18 July.

 A total of 24 Phantoms were delivered under Peace Echo II and III.
-Operation Night Light involved the loan of two RF-4Cs to the IDF while they were waiting for their order for six RF-4Es to be delivered.
+Operation Night Light involved the loan of two RF-4Cs to the Israeli Air Force while they were waiting for their order for six RF-4Es to be delivered.
 Operation Peace Patch involved another batch of 12 Phantoms, delivered in 1971.

+During combat missions against Egyptian and other Arab aircraft, Israeli F-4Es recorded 116.5 aerial victories, including the shootdowns of two Sukhoi Su-7s.
+Two IAF F-4Es also participated in the interception and shootdown of Libyan Arab Airlines Flight 114 in February 1973, leading to widespread international condemnation.